 - For zSpace AIO and AIO Pro

 - Right-click on the WimImage-vXX.zip file. select Extract All and Extract to begin the unzipping process.
-The file will be unzipped in the same location as where the 7 WimImage files are downloaded to.
+The file will be unzipped in the same location as where the parts of the WimImage files are downloaded to.
 This process takes approximately 45 minutes to complete.

 - Copy the WimImage-vXX.wim file to your thumb drive or external HDD, created in Section 1, onto the root of the root of your drive.